Top 10 Best Sites

 You can discover great events near you by consulting Eventbrite, a ticketing platform known for organizing some truly spectacular events.
 What’s more, lots of fun, fan-driven conventions will have singles events and other activities on the calendar to help attendees who are traveling alone connect with new friends and date prospects.

-The modern dating scene can be tough to navigate simply because singles have so many options at their disposal and so many ways to get in touch.
+The modern dating scene can be tough to navigate simply because singles have so many options at their disposal to get in touch.
 Of course, sometimes it feels like there are no options out there at all, and you’re the only single person in a sea of couples.
 That’s when you have to get creative and look for ways to shake up your love life and expand your social network.

 Ultimately, the best way to find a date is to pursue your passions, maintain a positive outlook, and be open to the people around you.
-No matter where you go, that confidence and energy will draw singles to you.
+No matter where you go, that confidence will draw singles to you.
 Good luck!